-When creditors are threatening to put you out of business and your company appears to be on the verge of insolvency there are relatively few recovery options, and some of these options will only be feasible if you act with urgency.
-As a director of limited company you have the responsibility to fulfill certain duties during the time the company is considered to be insolvent (unable to meet its financial obligations and with debts and liabilities that exceed the combined value of all the company’s assets).
+When creditors are threatening to put you out of business, and your company appears to be on the verge of insolvency, there are relatively few recovery options, and some of these options will only be feasible if you act with urgency.
+As a director of a limited company, you have the responsibility to fulfil certain duties during the time the company is considered to be insolvent (unable to meet its financial obligations and with debts and liabilities that exceed the combined value of all the company’s assets).
 If you want to avoid accusations of wrongful or fraudulent trading and keep your business from going under, consider the following key action points for directors facing company closure:

 Cease trading immediately